 - Product recommendations that are based on behavior rather than wisdom of the crowd or business rules.

-- Websites that dynamically show a shopper’s favorite brands on the homepage or highlight content based on the shopper’s location or the weather forecast for their area.
+- Ecommerce sites that dynamically show a shopper’s favorite brands on the homepage or highlight content based on the shopper’s location or the weather forecast for their area.

 - Website navigation that highlights the shopper’s favorite categories.

-- Website pop-ups and banners that are tailored to the shopper’s browse behavior on-site or lifecycle stage.
+- Website pop-ups and banners that are tailored to the shopper’s browsing history or lifecycle stage.

 4 areas of your eCommerce website that should be personalized…